 - SpeechPad – Beginners may apply here.
 You only a computer and internet connection to start.
 Pay is twice weekly, no minimum.

 - Telenotes – Appears to consider people without experience.
-However, it is required that you come into their office for interviews, etc. prior to being hired, so you must live in Utah.
+However, it is required that you come into their office for interviews, etc. prior to being hired, so you must live in Utah (within reasonable commuting distance of Murray, UT, where their corporate office is located).

 - T ‘n T Transcriptions & Translations – Entry level OK.
 Must pass skills test first.

-- Transcription Express – This Arizona-based company may consider beginners.
+- VIQ Solutions – This Arizona-based company may consider beginners.
 US only.
 Set your own hours and work when you want.

 - Transcription For Everyone – Appears to be open to beginners.
 Must have strong computer, grammar, and research skills.